 CI pollinator Project.

 The Pollinator Project was originally setup as a Société Guernesiaise initiative by Barry Wells and Vanessa Crispini-Adams in Guernsey in 2017.
-The project really captured the imagination of delegates during last year’s

 Several organisations and interested parties have come together, in partnership, to bring the Pollinator Project to Jersey in 2019.
 Organisations involved so far includes: